getumbrel/umbrel/README.md

 - [Vaultwarden](https://github.com/dani-garcia/vaultwarden) — Unofficial Bitwarden® compatible server
 - [Whoogle Search](https://github.com/benbusby/whoogle-search) — A self-hosted, ad-free, privacy-respecting metasearch engine

+> If an app you're looking for isn't available on our app store yet, feel free to open an issue on the [umbrel-apps](https://github.com/getumbrel/umbrel-apps) respository to request it.

 ## Building apps for Umbrel

-If you're interested in packaging or building Umbrel apps, please refer to our documentation [here](https://github.com/getumbrel/umbrel-apps/blob/master/README.md).
+If you're interested in building an Umbrel app or packaging an existing one, please refer to the [Umbrel App Framework documentation](https://github.com/getumbrel/umbrel-apps/blob/master/README.md).

 ## Setting up a development environment

 With the release of Umbrel 0.5, a lot of the underlying architecture of the project has changed.
 This section will be re-written with up-to-date development instructions.

 ## Contributing